nicholaschiasson/inglix/README.md

 | ks | `x` | <nglx>`ks`</nglx> | `box` | <nglx>`boks`</nglx> |
 | kw | `qu` | <nglx>`kw`</nglx> | `quit` | <nglx>`kwit`</nglx> |
 | aɪ ɪŋ | `ying` | <nglx>`aEing`</nglx> | `trying` | <nglx>`craEing`</nglx> |

-[^8]: Words with this composite phoneme are represented with a phonetic spelling that does not match the way the majority of English speakers pronounce these words.
-Most people don't pronounce the vowel sounds in the words "high" and "height" identically, even though their phonetic spellings use the same vowel combination "aɪ".
-The decision was made in inglix to respect the differences and distinguish them with their own unique spellings.

-[^9]: This specific composite phoneme is actually a tricky case and still up for debate for its representation in inglix.
-See the section on the [r-controlled short "a" vowel exception] to understand the choice here.

-[^10]: Yet another exceptional case.
-While this one might be somewhat less noticeable, it is in fact a misrepresentation of the true sounds you make when vocalizing this sound.
-See the section on the [r-controlled long "o" vowel exception] for an explanation.

-[^11]: If you noticed that the "n" in an "ng" or "nk" sound is not the same tip-of-the-tongue regular "n" sound, then you are indeed a keen one.
-Otherwise, you may be interested to learn just why this is an exception.
-See the section about the ["ng" vowel exception] for some explanation.

 ### Exceptions